temujin9/mezovy/notes.md

+# TODO
+- Yarik

+- TTPC next game news/events
+  - Diego comes back from further negotiations in Seryy's court
+  - Queen already started overtures to the guild in Hinnton
+  - Spy news:
+    - Dylan's
+      - High level spy in Tsarina's court
+        - Learns details about Tsarina's possible agreement with Yutch?
+      - Two first levels on each sibling (the ones at Puryev have been blown)
+        - Learns about The Traitor having a weird reclusive elven visitor
+      - One first level at each tower
+        - Learns news about Marduke Marcus' protection of Sioraneq from hobgoblins, taking of its lord as hostage
+      - Twenty first level scouts on river and road from Velerolobo to Prolichica
+        - Further news of The Black's agents?
+    - Kat's
+    - Who else?
+Raag?
+Gahdri?
+  - Allies deliver information
+    - Royal Wizards were looking in the library
+    - Maybe Alaric has capstoned Knowledge: History?
+  - Johnny Has Gone for a Soldier - NPCs from the lands return broken by war, and Queen asks for fresh regiments

+- The Tsarina
+  - Much more worried about losing lands to the southwest, is launching a counter-assault there

+- The Three
+  - The Blue is making enquiries about royal flowers to the local magisters in his guild, ???, ???, and ???
+    - Does this raise attention of Dylan's spies?
+  - The Black is putting out feelers in thieves guild to Prolichica, Auseq, and Sioraneq territories (with help from Blue on transport)
+    - Sending goods through trods to Singuit & Qilissuitsip, pretending it's the company's ship sending them
+  - The Mithral is exploring the Yutchland mountain-way to Athamberingia
+    - This alerts the Yutch, no doubt

 # Pacing/Timing
 - Target CR is 13/12/11 (ACL+5 if 6+ PCs, ACL+4 if 4-5, ACL+3 if 3 PCs)
 - Target is 4.5 levels per year for next two years